Canadian Federation of Jewish Students: History

 In September 2008, CFJS partnered with several other Jewish organization to send approximately 300 students to New York to protest "incitement to genocide" by Iranian president Mahmoud Ahmadinejad, who was speaking that week at the United Nations.

 In the spring of 2009, CFJS assembled its congress - representatives of the major Jewish organizations from each Canadian campus - in Toronto, for leadership development, and elections of the CFJS executive.
 Speakers at the Congress included Jason Kenney, Canada's Minister of Citizenship, Immigration and Multiculturalism.

-In early 2010, CFJS launched Milim, a publication devoted Canadian Jewish student art and literature.
+In early 2010, CFJS launched Milim, a publication about Canadian Jewish student art and literature.

 Principles

-All of the organization's activities are based on the following five principles:
+The organization's activities were based on five principles about representation, convening and uniting, leadership development, Canadian Jewish identity development and communication.

-Representation and Student Voice

-CFJS helps to connect Jewish students on local campuses across Canada to both the Jewish and non-Jewish communities in Canada, Israel, and the world.
-CFJS takes its lead from the diverse and numerous Jewish groups on campus, advocating for students and helping their voices be heard.

-Convening and Uniting

-CFJS helps to connect students from Victoria to London, Winnipeg to Halifax, and to physically bring them together to see and feel the common bond they share with their fellow Jewish students across the country.

-Leadership Development

-CFJS works to identify and cultivate the diverse qualities of students, in order to help the Jewish student community in Canada continue to thrive and to shape tomorrow and today.

-Canadian Jewish Identity Development

-CFJS believes students can take pride in their freedoms, and works to promote, develop, and defend this pride.
-It encourages students to explore and express their own Jewish identity and connection to Israel while cherishing Canadian ideals and values.

-National Communication

-CFJS helps to facilitate communication between students on a local, regional, and national level and to establish a network among them.
-CFJS enables individuals to share resources, ideas and best practices with other Jewish students in all parts of the country.

-Representation

-CFJS strives to represent Jewish students and their concerns and interests to outside organizations, including but not limited to national Jewish and student organizations as well as international Jewish student organizations and in the news media.
-This representation exists through the consent and support of local campus-based Jewish student groups.
+CFJS aimed to represent Jewish students and their concerns and interests to outside organizations, including but not limited to national Jewish and student organizations as well as international Jewish student organizations and in the news media.
+They did this through the support of local campus-based Jewish student groups.